RJbalikian/SPRIT-HVSR/README.md

 # Usage and Examples
 Using SpRIT is designed to be simple for students and professionals alike.
 To carry out HVSR on seismic data, all that is needed is a seismic file readable by ObsPy with the proper seismometer components (usually, a Z, E, and N component).

-Example HTML Report (Can also be viewed[here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/RJbalikian/SPRIT-HVSR/main/sprit/resources/html_example_report.html))
+Example HTML Report (Can also be viewed [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/RJbalikian/SPRIT-HVSR/main/sprit/resources/html_example_report.html))

 <img width="564" height="439" alt="SpRIT HTML Report" src="https://github.com/user-attachments/assets/2b9ee13e-d647-42b9-ae28-8ece990b6f72" />